The Flip Side of Beneficiary Designations

 A Legacy Worth Protecting

-Estate planning isn’t about paperwork—it’s about protecting your people, preserving your values, and avoiding unnecessary conflict down the road.
+Estate planning isn’t just about paperwork.
+It’s about protecting your people, preserving your values, and avoiding unnecessary conflict down the road.
 Legal probate reforms like those introduced in Ontario in 2025 are reminders that life changes, laws evolve, and your estate plan must keep up.

 Whether you’re updating a will, responding to a life event, or just want to be sure you’re not leaving a mess behind, let’s talk.
 Your legacy is worth protecting.